ibm-ecosystem-engineering/OpenshiftVirtualization/README.md

 ***Step 11:***

-Once the VM created successfully,View VM details. if you have choosen option start VM while creation. it will automatically start once the VM creation done.
-Otherwise you have manually start the VM.
+Once the VM created successfully,View VM details. if you have choosen option start VM while creation. it will automatically start, Once the VM creation done.
+Otherwise you have to manually start the VM.

 <img src="images/success.png" width="900" >